freebreadstix/capstone_B02/README.md

 decision_tree_model: outputs a plotting of decision tree to a figure
 wordcloud: outputs an important word wordcloud to a figure in the figures folder
 ```

+**Note**: if you are using intersections, decision_tree_model, or wordcloud options, make sure data is saved in data/processed/general.csv

 Project Organization
 ------------